foundersandcoders/coursebook/src/workshops/server-side-forms/index.md

 ### Challenge 4: removing dogs

 Let's add delete buttons next to each dog in the list on the homepage.
-You can remove a dog from the `dogs` array by creating a new array using `dogs.filter`.
+You can remove a dog from the `dogs` array by creating a new array using the `.filter` method.

-1. Add a delete form next to each dog's name
+1. Add a delete form next to each dog's name on the homepage
 1. Each one should send a `POST` to `/delete-dog` with the name of the dog to remove in the body
 1. Add a new route `POST /delete-dog`
 1. It should get the name of the dog to remove from the request body